RobertEads/CSCE435-Group_16-Final_Project/Report.md

 ## 2b.
 Brief project description (what algorithms will you be comparing and on what architectures)

-Each of the selected sort algorithms, Bubble, Merge, Quick, & Sample will be run in parallel using MPI and CUDA separately.
+Each of the selected sort algorithms, Bubble, Merge, Selection, & Sample will be run in parallel using MPI and CUDA separately.

 ## 2c.
 Pseudocode for each parallel algorithm